 Mat 25:15 To one he gave five talents [each talent was up to 200 lbs of gold or silver], to another, two, and to another, one, EACH ACCORDING TO HIS OWN ABILITY; and he went on his journey.

-Now, who wants to know more about the differences between our talents and our spiritual gift?
+Now, who wants to know more about the differences?

 I was lying in bed this morning reflecting on what has transpired in my life these last few weeks.
 Mostly cantankerous comments toward me (not just one comment, but multiple comments from multiple sources about many topics).
 You know what I’m talking about.